lukin0110/docker-vtk-python/README.md

 $ docker run -it -v your_source:/src lukin0110/docker-vtk-python python /src/myscript.py
 $ docker run -it -v your_out:/out lukin0110/docker-vtk-python python /src/myscript.py

-$ docker run -it -v your_source:/src -v ./your_out:/out lukin0110/docker-vtk-python python /src/myscript.py
+$ docker run -it -v your_source:/src -v your_out:/out lukin0110/docker-vtk-python python /src/myscript.py
 ```

 [More info about mounting](https://docs.docker.com/engine/tutorials/dockervolumes/).

-Note: on OSX you need to add the full path of the directory that you want to mount.
+**Note**: on OSX you need to add the full path of the directory that you want to mount.
 E.g.: `docker run -v /Users/johndoe/your_project/your_source:/src`.

 ## Examples